Blues Power: The Funky World of Blue Cheese

 So what does one do with this wonderfully funky cheese?

-Our first inclination is to add it (along with some fresh garlic and thyme) to butter for a classic steak topping.
-Or stir it into mayonnaise to create a quick, zesty spread that will instantly create a gourmet sandwich.
+5. Dips and Spreads: Blue cheese makes a fantastic base for dips and spreads.
+It can be blended with cream cheese, sour cream, or Greek yogurt, along with herbs and spices, to create a tangy and creamy dip.
+This can be served with vegetables, crackers, or bread.
+Or, stir it into mayonnaise to create a quick, zesty spread that will instantly create a gourmet sandwich.
 Add some chopped green olives to that blue cheese mayo and you’ve got an amazing burger topping.

 Blue Cheese Pairings